Be Safe & Prepared

 Stock up on non-perishable foods, heating fuel and medication.

 Have a flashlight, battery-powered radio and fresh batteries on hand.

 Keep your phone charged and a solar recharging unit ready for additional charging.

 Fill your bathtub and spare containers with water if you have an electric water pump or the water district issues an outage alert.

 Prepare older family members, friends and neighbors who live alone.

 POWER LINES & POLES

 Consider any and all lines you encounter as energized and dangerous.
 Always avoid contact with wires running overhead, including indirect contact through other items (i.e ladders, branches, etc).
+Do not climb a tree if lines/wires are in contact with the tree.
 Hanging signs or posters on power poles is dangerous and illegal.
-These may leave nails/staples in the pole which can damage our linemen’s equipment and endanger their lives.
-Any signs found attached to HPE poles will be removed and discarded.
+These may leave nails/staples in the pole which can damage lineworkers equipment and endanger their lives.
+Any signs found attached to Hyde Park Electric poles will be removed and discarded.

 Vermont law requires that you contact Dig Safe at 1-888-DIG-SAFE (1-888-344-7233) at least 48 hours before digging to prevent personal injury, as well as damage to buried underground utility facilities.
 Reference V103 HYD PRK when speaking with a Dig Safe Rep.